typst/typst/tests/typ/compiler/for.typ

 // Error: 10 expected expression
 #for v in

-// Error: 15 expected body
+// Error: 15 expected block
 #for v in iter

 // Error: 5 expected identifier
 #for
 v in iter {}

+// Error: 6 expected identifier
-// Error: 7-10 expected identifier, found string
+// Error: 10 expected block
 A#for "v" thing

-// Error: 6-9 expected identifier, found string
+// Error: 5 expected identifier
 #for "v" in iter {}

 // Error: 7 expected keyword `in`